textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

                 // The message can be safely removed from the device queue.
 If something happened
                 // that prevented the device app from completing the processing of the message,
                 // IoT Hub delivers it again.

-                await _DeviceClient?.CompleteAsync(receivedMessage);
+                //TODO: 22.Send acknowledgement to IoT hub that the message was processed await _DeviceClient?.CompleteAsync(receivedMessage);
             }
             catch (NullReferenceException ex)